surpher/PactSwift/CONTRIBUTING.md

 Once a [Core Contributor][core-contributor] has reviewed your PR, you might need to make changes before it gets merged.
 To make it easier on us, please make sure to avoid amending commits or force pushing to your branch to make corrections.
 By avoiding rewriting the commit history, you will allow each round of edits to become its own visible commit.
 This helps the people who need to review your code easily understand exactly what has changed since the last time they looked.
 When you are done addressing your review, make sure you alert the reviewer in a comment or via GitHub's rerequest review command.
 See [GitHub's documentation for dealing with Pull Requests][pr-docs].

-After your contribution is merged, it’s not immediately available to all users.
+After your contribution is merged, it's not immediately available to all users.
 Your change will be shipped as part of the next release.

 ## Code of Conduct

 Help us keep this project diverse, open and inclusive.
 Please read and follow our [Code of Conduct][code-of-conduct].

-## Thanks for Contributing!
+## Thanks for Contributing

 Thank you for taking the time to contribute to the project!